f00kthisc0de/flaschenpost/README.md

 Of course you can delete your edits at any time by just clicking on the red cross of the specific damage you want to remove.<br>

+This website was developed for tablets but can also be used on other devices like smartphones and Laptops.